Rokutann/npy.el/README.md

 Some of npy.el's features:

-* spawn a vienrtualenv-dedicated inferior python process for a Pipenv project
+* spawn a virtualenv-dedicated inferior python process for a Pipenv project
 * send a Python code chunk from multiple Python file buffers in a Pipenv project to the virtualenv-dedicated inferior python process for the project
 * dispatch Python code chunks to appropriate virtualenv-dedicated inferior